AspectsLove/spicychicken/content/_index.md

 # Welcome to SpicyChicken Quest

 The intent of this website is to offer quick look guides for new players.
-It is still under development as this is a living, breathing, set of guides.
+It is still under development as this is a living, breathing set of guides.
 Check back or [get involved](/feedback)!